scrapinghub/web-poet/docs/advanced/fields.rst

                 price=self.price()
             )

-web_poet.fields support it, by allowing to pass an item class to the :func:`~.item_from_fields` / :func:`~.item_from_fields_sync` functions:
+:mod:`web_poet.fields` supports it, by allowing to pass an item class to the :func:`~.item_from_fields` / :func:`~.item_from_fields_sync` functions:

 .. code-block:: python